 10:25 – Fireside Chat: HTP, Ohio’s Original Health IT Success Story

-In 2008 McKesson Corp. subsidiary RelayHealth acquired Healthcare Transaction Processors (HTP Inc.) for $42 million.
+In 2008 McKesson Corp. subsidiary RelayHealth acquired Healthcare Transaction Processors (HTP Inc.).
 Located in Columbus, Ohio, HTP focused on revenue cycle management and was at the time one of the state’s original health IT companies.
 HTP provided innovative connectivity solutions that addressed the growing burden of uncompensated healthcare, estimated to be $31.2 billion in 2006.
 Designed to connect providers, health plans and financial institutions, HTP’s solutions promoted timely reimbursement for patient services, ranging from verification of insurance eligibility to maintaining payment plans that aid in the collection of self-pay balances.

 - Fred Richards, Co-Founder, HTP, currently Beachside Services Corp.
-(Hilliard, OH) or
+(Hilliard, OH)

 - Ray Shealy, President & CEO, HTP (at time of sale), currently CEO, Advisor, and Investor with SafeWhite, TicketFire, Kare Intellex (Columbus, OH)